bdfinlayson/textula/README.md

 # textula
 Text-based adventure game engine played in the terminal and written in Ruby.

-# ruby_game_engine
-Text-based adventure game engine played in the terminal and written in Ruby.

 ## Project Vision

 This will be a command-line CRUD app written in Ruby that allows users to generate their own text-based adventure games.

-Users will be able to add/edit/delete game scenarios, objects, players, and attributes.
+### Short-term Vision
+Users will be able to add/edit/delete game rooms and add objects and exits.
+Players should be able to move between rooms and execute basic actions, like look, touch, listen, etc. As they make the game, they can take a trial run to see how it plays.
+Once finished, they can play the whole game and save their progress as they go.

+### Long-term Vision

+Users will be able to add/edit/delete game rooms, objects, players, and associated objects (contained objects, exits, verbs, games).
+They should be able to interact with the objects in the game, such as adding the object to the player's inventory or moving objects from room to room.
+Objects should be allowed to contain other objects.
+Battles against game characters should also be possible.
 As they make the game, they can take a trial run to see how it plays.
 Once finished, they can play the whole game and save their progress as they go.

+## File Structure

+|--app
+|  |--controllers
+|  |--models
+|
+|--Gemfile
+|--Gemfile.lock
+|--textula.rb
+|--README.md
+|
+|--test
+   |--controllers
+   |--integration
+   |--models
+   |--test_helper.rb

 ## Features

 The game will allow users to:

-* add/edit/delete game objects, players, scenarios, attributes
+* add/edit/delete game objects, players, rooms, and associated objects.
 * play game as they build it
 * play the entire game once they are done
 * save their progress as they play and come back to it